Frequently Asked Questions (FAQ's)

 How can I get extra help while at Summer School?

 Teachers are available 15 minutes before and after class.
-In addition, each site may have several tutors available to help students during the day.
+In addition, several tutors are available to help students during the day.
 Online tutor will also be available for eLearning students (details will be provided by your teachers).
 The tutors are university students interested in teaching as a career and are available to help at no charge to all registered students.

 I no longer attend secondary school and I would like help choosing courses for summer school –who can help me?